gagahpangeran/osu-wiki/wiki/Welcome/en.md

 *Main page: [Modding](/wiki/Modding)*

-Modding is the process[^custom] of users reviewing (or commonly called "modders") a creator's beatmap in the pending (or work in progress/help) stage.
-Modding[^3] plays a big role in quality control because this allows creators to fix issues with their beatmap.
+Modding is the process of users reviewing (or commonly called "modders") a creator's beatmap in the pending (or work in progress/help) stage.
+Modding[^3] plays a big role in quality control because this allows creators to fix issues with their beatmap. [^custom]

 ## Skinning